ForEvolve/forevolve.github.io/_posts/en/2020-12-24-book-an-atypical-asp-net-core-5-design-patterns-guide.md

 Once the writing process, editorial review, and technical reviews were completed, it was time to start the copy-editing process.
 So a firm reviewed my spelling, styles and made sure the quality was book-level.

-~~Suppose you are a tad perfectionist and worked with other people.~~ ~~In that case, you know that standards are different from one individual to the next.~~ ~~So here started the review of the changes made by the proof-readers.~~ ~~I noticed the various people who work on the chapters, as each had their style and personal preferences.~~ ~~I must give them that my writing from two years ago was probably worst than what I'm writing today.~~ ~~Furthermore, with all the moving parts around, moving chapters, splitting chapters, adding and removing content, they caught many mistakes during this phase, leading to an improved product.~~

 So here started the review of the changes made by the proof-readers.
 Because I wanted to make sure that what they did was in line with what I wanted.
 With all the moving parts around, moving chapters, splitting chapters, adding and removing content, they caught many mistakes during this phase that we missed during the earlier stages, leading to an improved product.